 Montagu Wines.
 Founder and winemaker Weston Eidson is a graduate of Texas Christian University in Fort Worth and Chicago-Kent College of Law where he earned his law degree followed by time overseas studying international relations at the University of Warwick in England where he graduated with a Master of Arts degree.
-Ten years ago, the concept of making wine in the Napa Valley was probably the furthest idea from his mind.
-But during a visit with friends to Napa, Weston was introduced to winemaker Jason Moore, long time Napa Valley based consulting winemaker originally from Texas who has operated his own wine label, Modus Operandi since 2004.
-After hanging out with Jason for a bit, Jason asked Weston if he would be interested in helping him with the harvest in 2012.
-Taking the steps towards what would eventually be a markedly different career path compared to law, Weston decided to take Jason up on his offer.
+Ten years ago, the concept of making wine in Napa Valley was probably the furthest idea from his mind.
+But during a visit with friends to Napa, Weston was introduced to winemaker Jason Moore, a long time Napa Valley based consulting winemaker originally from Texas who has operated his own wine label, Modus Operandi since 2004.
+After hanging out with Jason for a bit, Jason asked Weston if he would be interested in helping him with harvest in 2012.
+Taking the steps towards what would eventually be a markedly different career path compared to law, Weston decided to accept Jason’s offer.

-Some people quickly discover that the details of harvest are not for them – Weston was not one of these people.
-Intrigued by the challenges of his first harvest he was quickly offered an opportunity to purchase grapes – and the advantages of a ‘big’ vintage certainly helped with timing.
-The Bagcigalupi Vineyard in neighboring Sonoma County is famous because Chateau Montelena in part sourced some of their Chardonnay from this vineyard to create their award winning 1973 Chardonnay in the ‘Judgment of Paris’ tasting in 1976.
-Weston recalls Charles and Helen Bacigalupi toured him around the property – Charles (now deceased) showed up carrying a shotgun across his lap.
+Some people quickly discover that all the necessary details, nuances and long hours of harvest are not for them; Weston was not one of these people.
+Intrigued by the challenges of his first harvest he was quickly offered an opportunity to purchase grapes; the advantages of a ‘big’ vintage certainly helped with timing.
+The Bacigalupi Vineyard in neighboring Sonoma County is famous because Chateau Montelena in part sourced some of their Chardonnay from this site to create their award winning 1973 Chardonnay in the ‘Judgment of Paris’ tasting in 1976.
+Weston recalls Charles and Helen Bacigalupi toured him around during his first visit to the property, and Charles (now deceased) showed up carrying a shotgun across his lap.

 Through Jason’s contacts, Weston was offered some fruit from this coveted vineyard.
-Later, also through Jason’s connections, winemaker Steve Matthiasson mentioned one of his clients decided not to purchase fruit from Steve’s Linda Vista Vineyard in the Oak Knoll district.
-Weston soon purchased fruit from both vineyards.
-Jason was under the impression Weston was going to start small (especially since this was his first harvest), perhaps with 1/2 ton of fruit but ultimately he acquired 6 tons for his first vintage (approximately 360 cases).
+Later, also through Jason’s connections, winemaker Steve Matthiasson mentioned one of his clients decided not to purchase fruit from Steve’s Linda Vista Vineyard in the Oak Knoll District.
+Taking advantage of great timing, Weston soon purchased grapes from both vineyards.
+Jason was under the impression Weston was going to start small (especially since this was his first harvest), perhaps with 1/2 ton of fruit but ultimately Weston acquired 6 tons of grapes for his first vintage (approximately 360 cases).

-The 2015 Silver Ghost Cabernet Sauvignon – dark in color it shows an opulent ripe bouquet, a pretty blend of both fruit, ripe prune and blackberry aromas along with baking spices including cinnamon, a toasted oak nuance and cedar plank.
-Offers darker fruit flavors on the palate – juicy with ripe blackberry and plum.
+The 2015 Silver Ghost Cabernet Sauvignon is dark in color; it shows an opulent and ripe bouquet featuring an intriguing blend of both fruit including prune and blackberry aromas.
+Deeper into the bouquet are notes of baking spices including cinnamon, a toasted oak nuance and cedar plank.
+This bottling reveals darker fruit flavors on the palate; it is juicy with ripe blackberry and plum.
 Very well integrated tannins show along with lingering notes of cedar.
 During its aging, this wine sees about 50% new French oak.
-And of note – this is one of the better value price to quality ratio Cabernet Sauvignons of the literally thousands of Cabernet Sauvignon wines we have tried in the Napa Valley.
+And of note – this is one of the better value prices to quality ratio Cabernet Sauvignons of the literally hundreds of Cabernet Sauvignon wines we have tried in Napa Valley.

-The 2015 Montague Cabernet Sauvignon, The Baron is from a premium single vineyard site in the heart of Rutherford.
-It reveals a depth of aroma on the bouquet – mostly dark fruit including boysenberry with notes of black olive, vanilla, brown chocolate and cedar box.
-Full bodied yet still very approachable in its youth the wine reveals a noticeable density especially on the mid palate.
-Texturally the wine has a noticeable grip but from tannins more fine-grained in texture rather then coarse.
-This wine sees 100% new French oak.
+The 2015 Montague Cabernet Sauvignon, The Baron is produced from a premium single vineyard site in the heart of Rutherford.
+It reveals a depth of aroma on the bouquet showing primarily dark fruit including boysenberry with notes of black olive, vanilla, brown chocolate and cedar box.
+Full bodied yet still very approachable in its youth, this wine shows a noticeable density especially on the mid palate.
+Texturally the wine has a noticeable grip but from tannins which are more fine-grained in texture rather than coarse.
+This wine is aged in 100% new French oak.

-And what has become an annual event held at Brasswood Winery in St. Helena, (where Weston makes the wines) – the Vintner’s Vanguard is held annually in August and features the owners and winemakers who produce their wine here.
-It is a rare chance to taste coveted wines from some of Napa’s most premium producers at one venue.
+And what has become an annual event held at Brasswood Winery in St. Helena, (where Weston makes the wines), the Vintner’s Vanguard is held annually in August and features the owners and winemakers who produce their wine here.
+It is a rare chance to taste coveted wines from some of Napa Valley’s most premium producers at one venue.
 Weston pours both wines from Silver Ghost and Montagu at the event.

 If Weston’s schedule permits and he is in the valley – he will host tastings.
 If he is out of town, a colleague at Brasswood Winery will host the tastings.